jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/fields.rst

 Text cursor method
 ==================

 This method is only available for structured documents.
 To create a field, click where you want it to be placed in the document.
-When flashing text cursor appears, click on a field icon in the Fields tab of template editor menu.
+When flashing text cursor appears, click a field icon in the Fields tab of template editor menu.
 Field will be placed on the spot of a cursor.

 Drag & drop method
 ==================